BolajiAyodeji/Blogposts/ck3tyrb4j01kt6qs180hpzaso.md

 Accessibility Audit (AA) is an audit performed by a developer, engineer, or accessibility expert, which evaluates deficiencies or areas of improvement in building websites that comply with the [web accessibility guidelines](https://www.w3.org/WAI/intro/wcag).

-As an enthusiastic developer with a great focus for accessibility, it would take a while for you to master all the guidelines and be capable of building an accessible application from scratch without any errors.
-Just like learning any other skill, you need to practice, and eventually, you get used to these A11y standards.
+As an enthusiastic developer with a great focus on accessibility, it would take a while for you to master all the guidelines and build an accessible application from scratch without any errors.
+But, just like learning any other skill, you need to practice, and eventually, you get used to these A11y standards.
 One way to practice here is to Audit your application during development and fix all flagged errors as they surface.

 > Checking for accessibility issues during Development is a great way to fix errors before production.

-Some auditing libraries, such as `react-axe` and `eslint-plugin-jsx-a11y` are great tools you can use during the development of your React application to automatically check for accessibility issues and get notified as they surface.
+Some auditing libraries, such as `axe` and `eslint-plugin-jsx-a11y` are great tools you can use during the development of your React application to automatically check for accessibility issues and get notified as they surface.

 ## Why Audit?